yimingzhaomath/yimingzhaomath.github.io/_pages/about.md

 I am an Assistant Professor at Syracuse University.

 I primarily work in convex geometry.
 I am particularly interested in solving Monge-Ampère type equations that come from a geometric background.
-I am also interested in sharp isoperimetric inequalities (geometric or functional).
-I am partially supported by a standard NSF grant: DMS-2002778, DMS-2132330 ($159,159.00, 06/2020---05/2023).
+I am also interested in sharp isoperimetric inequalities (geometric or functional), and most recently the interplay between isoperimetric inequalities and Monge-Ampère type equations.

+I am partially supported by a standard NSF grant: DMS-2132330 (transferred from DMS-2002778) 06/2020---05/2024.

 Before coming to SU, I was a C.L.E.
 Moore Instructor at Massachusetts Institute of Technology.
 My mentor was [Professor David Jerison](https://math.mit.edu/directory/profile.php?pid=112).